dib0/elro_connects/README.md

 The ERLO connects system allows you to connect fire alarms, heat alarms, CO alarms, water alarms and door/window sensors through a hub.
 The app uses an internet connection, but on the local network it is possible to communicate with the hub through a propriety UDP protocol.

 This is the initial setup, still working on expanding the implementation.
 Feel free to test and or add code.

+The ELRO connects hub allows only one 'connection' at a time.
+So running this script wil discontinue sending data to the app and vice versa.